REVERB-FL: Server-Side Adversarial and Reserve-Enhanced Federated Learning for Robust Audio Classification: Methodology

 Let $\mathcal{D}$ denote the complete dataset distributed across all clients.
 Before federated training begins, the server collects a stratified reserve set $\mathcal{D}_r$ (approximately 5\% of the total available data) by sampling from the clients -- a common practice in non-IID FL \cite{zhao2018federated}.
 Specifically, for each class $k \in \{1,\ldots,K\}$, we sample approximately $5\%$ of all instances of class $k$ uniformly at random across all clients, ensuring $\mathcal{D}_r$ maintains the global class distribution.
 This stratified sampling ensures the reserve objective closely approximates the global objective, yielding small approximation error in the convergence analysis (Sec.~\ref{subsec:conv_an}).
 The sampled data is transmitted to the server once before training and removed from the clients' local datasets.
 We denote the remaining local dataset at client $n$ after this removal as $\mathcal{D}_n$, ensuring $\mathcal{D}_r \cap \mathcal{D}_n = \emptyset$ for all $n$.
+This size is chosen to balance two competing considerations: a larger reserve set improves approximation of the global objective (reducing $\varepsilon_r$ in Proposition~\ref{prop:reserve}) but increases the one-time communication cost of transmitting data to the server.
+At 5\%, the payload is small enough to preserve client privacy and avoid compromising local dataset sizes, consistent with the shared data fraction used in \cite{zhao2018federated} to stabilize non-IID convergence.
+Since $\mathcal{D}_r$ is stratified and representative by construction, its quality can be validated prior to deployment; and because it is collected once before training begins, any mild imbalance has bounded impact on the mismatch term $\varepsilon_r$.
+Increasing $|\mathcal{D}_r|$ would improve performance at the cost of reducing privacy and incurring additional communication overhead (for transmitting raw data) until all data has been transmitted to the global server at which point the paradigm will shift to a centralized training scenario.
+Conversely, reducing $|\mathcal{D}_r|$ would decrease overall performance until $|\mathcal{D}_r| = 0$ at which point REVERB-FL would not be viable.

 We consider a standard synchronous federated learning (FL) framework with a central server and $N$ distributed clients, indexed by $n \in \{1,\dots,N\}$.
 Each client $n$ possesses a local dataset $\mathcal{D}_n = \{(\mathbf{X}_i, y_i)\}_{i=1}^{D_n}$, where $D_n = |\mathcal{D}_n|$ denotes the number of samples at client $n$, and the global objective function is defined as